cairo-book/cairo-book/src/ch01-02-hello-world.md

 The first line, `[package]`, is a section heading that indicates that the following statements are configuring a package.
 As we add more information to this file, we’ll add other sections.

 The next two lines set the configuration information Scarb needs to compile your program: the name and the version of Scarb to use.
+The scarb version should be the one you've installed in the previous chapter or you program might not build.

 The last line, `[dependencies]`, is the start of a section for you to list any of your project’s dependencies.
 In Cairo, packages of code are referred to as crates.
 We won’t need any other crates for this project.